zdizzle6717/react-responsive-audio-player/README.md

 * `onMediaEvent`: An object where the keys are [media event types](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Media_events) and the values are callback functions. **undefined** by default.

+* `audioElementRef`: A callback function called after the component mounts and before it unmounts.
+Similar to [React ref callback prop](https://facebook.github.io/react/docs/refs-and-the-dom.html#the-ref-callback-attribute) but its only parameter is the internally-referenced HTML audio element, not the component itself. **undefined** by default. *NOTE:* This ref should not be used for audio element event listeners; use `onMediaEvent`.

 None of these options are required, though the player will be functionally disabled if no `playlist` prop is provided.

 ##Styling